 - Want a powerful robot vacuum – As iRobot’s most expensive robot vacuum, it is also their top performer.
 It comes with all of the bells and whistles including Roomba’s most advanced suction technology, wifi connectivity, on-board camera, multiple sensors, floor plan mapping, and more.

-- Don’t mind a higher price tag – Priced at $899, the Roomba 980 is not an inexpensive vacuum by any means.
+- Don’t mind a higher price tag – The Roomba 980 is not an inexpensive vacuum by any means.
 If you’re okay paying the extra penny for a more advanced robot vacuum cleaner, the Roomba 980 is one I would recommend exploring.

-For more information on the Roomba 980 visit Amazon.com.
+For more information on the Roomba 980 visit here.